EvSecDev/SCMP/README.md

 In practice, this will look like the controller is continuously prompting you to trust keys for remote hosts you have already trusted.

 It is recommended to store the known_hosts file (path specified in the controller YAML configuration file) inside the root of repository.

-### Reason for a separate SSH server (the Deployer)

-You might be asking yourself, "Why is there a custom SSH server for this program?
-I already have an SSH server".
-That is a good question, and if you don't care to read why, the controller fully supports a regular SSH server and you can ignore the Deployer program altogether.

-But as for why, I wanted extra security measures around this program, since it supposed to read and write to almost everything on a given system.
-So I wrote an extremely stripped down, bare-bones SSH server as I could and applied security measures to that.
-This reduces the attack surface immensely and allows for a very narrow set of privileges to be granted.

-The Deployer program only supports:
-  - one connection at a time
-  - one authentication method (username+key)
-  - one channel at a time
-  - one request at a time
-  - two request types, exec and sftp

-But don't worry (too much), I didn't make an SSH server from scratch.
-I am using the library x/crypto/ssh, and while I am creating my own implementation, it is so featureless that the risk of an high impact RCE is unlikely (in my own code, not the source library).
-The secondary affect of such a bare-bones server program also means I can tailor the installation to be extremely narrow.
-Not only can the entire server be run as a nologin non-root system user, it can also be wrapped in a very restrictive apparmor confinement, since the server only fulfills this one function (configuration deployment). comparatively, a standard SSH server (being more versatile and feature-rich) would need a more open apparmor profile (Not to mention that the SSH parent process is run as root).

-For example, the apparmor profile:
-  - confines the server process to its own profile.
-  - confines every sudo process to its own profile.
-  - confines every command run by sudo to a dedicated profile, and restricts the allowed scope of deployment.
-  - confines every reload command to a dedicated profile, and restricts the allowed scope of reloads.

-You might also question how you would update all these Deployer executables since it doesn't use your systemd package manager.
-Well, good news!
-The controller can push updated Deployer executables for you.
-When a new Deployer executable is released, simply download and use the controller and whichever remote hosts (or all of them) to update.
-The controller will transfer the new file over, and the old Deployer will launch the dedicated updater program.
-This updater program will verify the embedded digital signature inside the new Deployer executable.
-Then (based on it's parent process) will kill the Deployer process, move the new executable in place, and the new Deployer will start automatically (Because of the systemd auto-restart feature).

-### How the updater works

-Design requirements for the Deployer updater system:
-- Ensure that the Deployer process cannot write to its own executable file or configuration file
-- Ensure that the Deployer process cannot alter received updated executables
-- Ensure that the updater program itself is robust and rarely needs updating itself

-With those requirements, the Updater operates in the following manner:
-1. User initiates an updater from the controller by passing the file path on the controller machine and specifying which remote hosts to update.
-2. Controller SFTP transfers the new Deployer binary to all the remote hosts (using the `/tmp` buffer file).
-3. Controller issues SSH request type `update` to each remote host along with the Sudo password via standard in.
-  - Note: `update` is a custom request type not present in normal SSH servers and will fail at this stage if you accidentally try to update a host without Deployer installed
-4. The Deployer process on the remote host recognizes the custom request type and uses the updater executable file path in its own configuration file.
-5. The Deployer process launches the updater process as a child process running as its own user and passes the Sudo password via standard in.
-6. The Updater process will retrieve the embedded digital signature in the new updated Deployer executable and use the embedded public key to verify the new file.
-7. The Updater process will assume its parent PID is the Deployer process and kill that PID.
-8. The Updater process will copy the Deployer buffer file from `/tmp` to the executable location of the old Deployer process keeping the destination permissions.
-9. The Updater process will remote the buffer file from `/tmp` and then exit.
-10. Systemd will auto-restart the Deployer process (now updated) after 60 seconds.

 ### Commit Automatic Rollback